- Autoklose generated around $50K in the first few months of product launch

 At the beginning, I tried to hire seasoned vets, you know, thinking that, you know, if they worked, I always looked to see, did they work in a bank?

 They get trained on the call.
 They get trained on our CRM.
-They get trained on everything, but early on it’s, it’s almost impossible.
-We just didn’t have the time to actually train our sale development representatives.
+They get trained on everything, but early on it's, it's almost impossible.
+We just didn't have the time to actually train our SDRs.

 How does it look like now for your sales team?
 So for example, you hire a sales development representative.